TheComputerGuyMI/auto-install/README.md

 Currently, AllowScripts.exe must be run first to allow the PowerShell scripts to run successfully.

+* GUI-Installer.ps1 *may* not need AllowScripts.exe to be run anymore, but this will need more testing.

 *UPDATE: It's no longer recommended to use InstallWithPrompts.ps1 with the advent of GUI-Installer.ps1*

 GUI-Installer will provide the user with some options for what they want to download to the new computer.